DeveloperKaan/DeveloperKaan/README.md

 ### 🚀 Founder & CAIA of Kaningo Games Software Studio (KGSS) | Turkish Developer 🇹🇷

-I am a 15-year-old software developer, game dev, and entrepreneur based in Turkey.
+I am a 15-year-old software developer and entrepreneur based in Turkey.
 Passionate about technology and coding, I create innovative projects and games under the roof of KGSS.
 Currently, I manage the technical architecture of our studio and work on building a massive software ecosystem for the future.

 ---